 How is this different from last year's FAFSA?

-Beginning with the 2017–18 FAFSA, students will be required to report income information from an earlier tax year.
-For example, on the 2017–18 FAFSA, students (and parents, as appropriate) will report their 2015 income information, rather than their 2016 income information.
+Beginning with the 2017-18 FAFSA, students are required to report income information from an earlier tax year.
+For example, on the 2018-19 FAFSA, students (and parents, as appropriate) will report their 2016 income information, rather than their 2017 income information.